openstack-archive/deb-python-pyngus/docs/User-Guide.md

-# fusion #
+# The Project Formerly Known As Fusion #

-A connection oriented messaging framework built around the QPID Proton engine.
+A callback-based messaging framework built around the QPID Proton engine.

 # Purpose #

-This framework is meant to ease the integration of AMQP 1.0 messaging into existing applications.
+This framework is meant to ease the integration of AMQP 1.0 messaging into applications that use a callback-based logic flow.
 It provides a very basic, connection-oriented messaging model that should meet the needs of most applications.

 The framework has been designed with the following goals in mind:

+* provide a callback-based messaging API

 * simplify the user model exported by the Proton engine - you should not have to be an expert in AMQP to use this framework!